Dawlish: Retail and employment

 Centred on The Strand, Queen Street, Brunswick Place and Park Road, Dawlish has typical retail facilities for a resort town with gift shops, cafes, a fishing tackle shop, beach/toy shops, bakeries, restaurants and pubs, haberdasheries, ice-cream shops including Gay's Creamery, national chains and independent retailers.
 Along Piermont Place, by Dawlish station and the sea front, are further ice-cream shops, a restaurant, a cafe and a sports-bar with outdoor seating areas.
 In recent years, a number of art, craft and antiques shops have opened.
-At the north-eastern end of the town there is a Sainsbury's supermarket with an Argos facility and a petrol station.
+At the north-eastern end of the town, there is a Sainsbury's supermarket with an Argos outlet and a petrol station.

 The largest employment sector in the town is health and social work (23%), due to a large number of care homes, followed by accommodation and food services (20%).

 Religion

 The town's places of worship are: